wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 * Examine the TopK charts to find out which operations are potential hot spots.
 The bars represent operations that execute in this component of the service.
 * Use <img src="images/tracing_link_icon.png"
 style="vertical-align:text-bottom;width:25px" alt="icon to click to get the link"/> to get a link and share what you’re seeing right now (NON-LIVE display) with other users.
-* Navigate to the Traces browser.
+* Navigate to the Traces Browser.
   * Click a bar on a histogram.
   * Select a region of the histogram chart and click **Search Traces** to view the traces for the selected duration.
   * Click a bar on a TopK chart.